Employment Lawyer & Mediator

 Do you have an employee that is causing ongoing frustration due to their workplace behavior and performance?

 Do you believe you are justified in firing this employee without providing a severance package, but fear that this will result in a costly lawsuit?

-Luckily, Employment Lawyer Stuart Rudner has written the following article for you.
+Luckily, Employment Lawyer Stuart Rudner has written the following article for you on Just Cause Termination.

 He also discusses severance packages, human rights, workplace harassment and allegations of unpaid overtime.

-Read the following amazing and informative article to learn now from a top influential legal expert whose law firm was named as one of the top 3 in the country.
+Stuart’s law firm was named as one of the top 3 employment law firms in the country.

 Those of you who work with Employment Lawyers will have heard this before: the best thing that an employer can do is to “Document, Document, Document!”

 Document performance concerns, misconduct, disciplinary actions, requests for accommodation, and anything else that may become contentious.